knutnergaard/smufolib/docs/user_guide.rst

 ------------------

 The :mod:`.request` module also provides a helper function to simplify the logic concerned with writing JSON data to a file.
-Using the :func:`writeJson` function this is as simple as::
+Using the :func:`.writeJson` function this is as simple as::

    >>> jsonDict = {'font': 'MyFont'}